crossplane/crossplane/docs/guides/composition-revisions.md

 that you define a `PlatformDB` XR, which represents your organisation's common database configuration of an Azure MySQL Server and a few firewall rules.
-The `Composition` contains the 'base' configuration for the MySQL server and the firewall rules that is extended by the configuration fo the `PlatformDB`.
+The `Composition` contains the 'base' configuration for the MySQL server and the firewall rules that is extended by the configuration for the `PlatformDB`.

 There is a one-to-many relationship between a `Composition` and the XRs that use it.
 You might define a `Composition` named `big-platform-db` that is used by ten